January 1992 (1st revision)

 NOTE: The OSHA Lockout/Tagout Standard (See 29 CFR 1910.147) does not apply to work on cord-and-plug connected electrical equipment when the employee performing the service or maintenance controls energizing by unplugging the equipment from the energy source.
 The standard also does not apply to hot tap operations involving transmission systems from substances such as gas, steam, water, or petroleum, when they are performed on pressurized pipelines.
 However, it must be demonstrated that the continuity of service is essential, shut off of the system is impractical, and special equipment is used which provides effective protection.

-Job classifications that have the authority and responsibility to perform lockout operations:
+Job classifications that have the authority and responsibility to perform lockout/tagout operations:

 D. Other Employees

-Job classifications whose work operations are or may be in an area where energy control procedures may be utilized:
+Job classifications whose work or path to and from work responsibilities may be in or adjacent to an area where lockout/tagout operations potentially occur:

 E. Sources of Energy and Stored Energy Requiring Lockout